websublime/workspace-node-binding-tools/README.md

 ![https://github.com/websublime/workspace-node-binding-tools/actions](https://github.com/websublime/workspace-node-binding-tools/workflows/CI/badge.svg)

-> Tools to use on github actions for bumping version, changelogs on a turbo monorepo.
+> Tools to use on github actions for bumping version, changelogs on a monorepo.

 ## Install this package